This research is under copyright of RMIT University and this blog is under copyright of creative commons.

 2010

-Stereotypical icons and graphic representations plays a significant roles in shaping the construction of a country’s identity, and influenced in positioning the nations’ notion of their motherland national identity.
+Stereotypical icons and graphic representations play a significant roles in shaping the construction of a country’s identity, and influenced in positioning the nations’ notion of their motherland national identity.

 This study explores the relationship on how popular print mediums construct the notion of Malaysian national identity through stereotypical icon images.

-It will examine through five decades spanning from 1957 to 2007 Malaysia as an independent nation.
+It examines, through five decades, spanning from 1957 to 2007, Malaysia as an independent nation.
 The case studies are made up of women magazine, cartoon compilations from various publications and national advertisement.

-This research also attempted to follow on primary research questions.
-First, how Malaysian national identity is constructed in stereotypical icons and, second, how popular print mediums as populist, mass-culture oriented, unlike more elitist and officially sanctioned modes of cultural memory (i.e. national museums and achieves), as a ephemeral repository of cultural representation and images, has a significant role in construction of Malaysian national identity that often has been overlooked.
+This research also attempts to follow on primary research questions.
+First, how Malaysian national identity is constructed in stereotypical icons and, second, how popular print mediums as populist, mass-culture oriented, unlike more elitist and officially sanctioned modes of cultural memory (i.e. national museums and achieves), as an ephemeral repository of cultural representation and images, have a significant role in construction of Malaysian national identity that often has been overlooked.

 2009